BGP hijacking how to empty digital wallets

 It was unusual, but it was the kind of problem that usually some react without thinking.BGP hijacking

-MyEtherWallet has confirmed in a statement to Reddit.
+MyEtherWallet confirmed the attack on a statement at Reddit.

 "We are currently in the process of verifying the servers to resolve this issue as soon as possible," the company told users.
 "We advise users to run a local (offline) copy of MyEtherWallet."

-The attackers did not appear to have breached MyEtherWallet itself, but used an internet infrastructure, blocking the DNS of myetherwallet.com.
-So they made the Russian server look like the rightful owner of the address.
+The attackers did not appear to have violated MyEtherWallet itself, but used an Internet infrastructure blocking myetherwallet.com's DNS requests.
+So they made the Russian server look like the legitimate owner of the address.

 To hinder these requests, hackers used a technique known as BGP hijacking.
 This technique spreads misleading routing information to trap movement during transport.
 Typically, the use of such a hijacker requires invasion of BGP servers operated by an ISP (Internet Infrastructure Provider).
 In this case, hijacking happened to an ISP from Chicago, although the root of the evil is still unknown.